-One year into the pandemic, Norway is one of the least affected countries in Europe in terms of case fatality rates.
-Covid-19 did not cause excess mortality in 2020 compared to previous years.
+Norway has been one of the least affected countries in Europe in terms of case fatality rates.
+For instance, Covid-19 did not cause excess mortality in 2020 compared to previous years.
 However, the pandemic has dominated politics, public health measures, the economy, and social life in Norway since the first case of Covid-19 was registered on 26 February 2020.

 On 12 March 2020, the Government introduced the most severe nationwide restrictions on movement in peace time, by closing all schools and some businesses, as well as restrictions on internal mobility and travels abroad.
 However, the Norwegian ‘lockdown’ measures did not amount to a curfew, and they were gradually lifted from 7 May 2020.
 The national infection control measures were largely successful in controlling the first wave of the pandemic.
 While a national regulatory framework on quarantine and sanitary measures have been maintained in accordance with the development of the pandemic, stricter measures to fight spikes in the infection rate have subsequently been introduced on the local level rather than national level.
 Though some infection control measures have raised public debate, they have in general enjoyed popular support.